-The probability of a double bit error (not correctable) is extremely low.
+The probability of a double bit error (not automatically correctable by ECC) is extremely low.
 Double bit errors can be avoided by performing a recovery operation after a single bit error has been detected.
 For the recovery operation the following steps must be done: